 Algebra 1 is the biggest barrier to high school graduation.
-Navigate Math’s personalized approach builds foundational skills for Algebra success and beyond.
+Math Navigator's personalized approach builds foundational skills for Algebra success and beyond.

 80 percent of high school dropouts cited their inability to pass Algebra I as the primary reason for leaving school.